 Knowing the most common myths and facts about these rainwater removal systems can help you feel confident that you’re making the right decision for your home.

-Using Your Old System Will Save You Thousands of Dollars
+Using Your Old System Will Save You Thousands

 The reality is that over time your old system will cause as much as 10 times their value in home repairs (fascia rot, wood siding damage, drywall damage) because of poor design.
 It just doesn’t make sense to keep them.
 Companies selling hoods or other products that use your old system want you to believe that you’re going to save a lot of money.
 Truthfully, you can install a new cover system for the same or less money.